 You can put even stack a piece of meat, a few vegetables and a wedge of lettuce on a cocktail skewer to make an easy-to-eat hors d'oeuvre for a party.
 Serve the Italian dressing alongside as a dip, or drizzle it over the skewers.

-Or serve it as the first course of an Italian meal with one of these low carb pasta recipes as the main course.
+Or serve it as the traditional first course of an Italian meal with one of these low carb pasta recipes as the main course.

 This easy antipasto salad is so versatile you'll want to keep the ingredients on hand so you can whip it up any time.
 It's a perfect keto, paleo, and Whole30 no-cook dinner!